byjg/docker-easy-haproxy/docs/kubernetes.md

     https://raw.githubusercontent.com/byjg/docker-easy-haproxy/4.3.1-rc1/deploy/kubernetes/easyhaproxy-daemonset.yml
 ```

 If necessary, you can configure environment variables.
-To get a list of the variables, please follow the [docker container environment](docker-environment.md)
+To get a list of the variables, please follow the [environment variable guide](environment-variable.md)

 ## Running containers